-The traditional base for this sauce sees the inclusion of just 2 ingredients: black pepper and Pecorino Romano cheese.
+The traditional base for this sauce sees the inclusion of just two ingredients: black pepper and pecorino Romano cheese.
 The result is a deceptively simplistic sauce packed with flavour, much like a stripped-back ‘mac n cheese’, but suitably more rustic and Italian in spirit.
 Cheese lovers, this recipe is for you!

 Watch as Chef Roberta guides you through step-by-step instructions on how to make cacio e pepe.
 The full recipe is below.

 Prep time: 5 minutes